indrora/u2f-garden/content/keys/yubico-fido2/index.md

   - u2f
   - fido
   - fido-l1
-  - resident
-  - ssh-ed25519
-  - ssh-ecdsa
 interfaces:
   - usba
   - nfc
 summary: A cut-down Yubikey, the Security Key series provides a classic form with wide function.
 ---

-# Using the feature with the key

-# Caveats

-lorem ipsum dolor sit amet